prufeng/blog/Architect/使用Jmeter对接口进行压力测试.md

-How to Test Web Service Performance With Jmeter
+How to Test Web Service Performance With JMeter
 ===
 # Download & Install
 Download and unzip.
 Run bin/jmeter.bat, will see the UI to new test plan.